Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Basic Yoga Poses for Beginners

 Are you new to yoga and wondering where to start?
 Look no further!
 In this section, we will explore some basic yoga poses that are perfect for beginners.
-These poses will not only help you build strength and flexibility but also introduce you to the fundamental movements and postures of yoga.
+These will not only help you build strength and flexibility but also introduce you to the fundamental movements and postures of yoga.
 So grab your yoga mat and let’s get started!

 Mountain Pose (Tadasana)